opus-research/jgit/Documentation/technical/reftable.md

 Log blocks look similar to ref blocks, except `block_type = 'g'`.

-The 4-block header is followed by the deflated block contents using zlib deflate.
+The 4-byte block header is followed by the deflated block contents using zlib deflate.
 The `block_len` in the header is the inflated size (including 4-byte block header), and should be used by readers to preallocate the inflation output buffer.
 Offsets within the block (e.g.  `restart_offset`) still include the 4-byte header.
 Readers may prefer prefixing the inflation output buffer with the 4-byte header.

 Within the deflate container, a variable number of `log_record`